 Amjad received his J.D. in 2004 from Harvard Law School.
 While in law school, Amjad served as editor-in-chief of the Harvard Human Rights Law Journal and as a teaching assistant to Professor Scott Brewer (Contracts, Jurisprudence).
 Amjad graduated summa cum laude from Claremont McKenna College in 2001, with a B.A. in Government and English (Literature).

 Since 2014, Amjad also serves as an Adjunct Professor at UCLA Law School, where he teaches “Fundamentals of U.S. Contract Law.”
-From 2017-2019, Amjad served as a lawyer on the California State Board of Pharmacy (appointed by California Speaker of the Assembly, Honorable Anthony Rendon).
+From 2017-2019, Amjad served as a lawyer on the California State Board of Pharmacy (appointed by the California Speaker of the Assembly).
 Amjad has published articles on qui tam and derivative suit litigation, among other subjects.
-Amjad has also served on the Access to Justice Committee of the Los Angeles County Bar Association and is also a member of the American Bar Association, the Los Angeles chapter of the Association of Business Trial Lawyers and the South Asian Bar Association of Southern California.
-Amjad is admitted to practice in all California courts, the United States Courts of Appeal for the Ninth Circuit and Federal Circuit and United States District Court for the Central District of California.
+Amjad has also served on the Access to Justice Committee of the Los Angeles County Bar Association.
+Amjad is admitted to practice in all California courts, the United States Courts of Appeal for the Ninth Circuit and Federal Circuit, and the United States District Courts for the Central District of California, Northern District of California and Southern District of California.

 Harvard Law School